Endogen/OpenCryptoBot/commands.md

 None

 **Description**
-Show info about the ICO of a coin if there was one.
+Show info about the ICO of a cryptocurrency.

 **Syntax**
 `/ico`